Income statement

 Importance/Advantage of income statement:

 The profit is the primary objective of every business.
-Various parties such as management, shareholders, investors, creditors, and even government agencies are interested to know the success of commercial entities in terms of their profitability.
-The companies periodically provide this information through preparing and publishing an audited income statement.
+Various stakeholders, such as management, shareholders, investors, creditors, and even government agencies, have a keen interest in knowing the success of commercial entities in terms of their profitability.
+The companies periodically provide this information by preparing and publishing audited financial statements, including the income statement.
 Moreover, in many countries, publicly owned companies are legally required to prepare and publish an income statement as a part of their annual reports.

 Limitations of income statement: